swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   ///     initialize the buffer's storage.
   /// - Returns: A typed buffer containing the initialized elements.
   ///     The returned buffer references memory starting at the same
-  ///     base address as this buffer, and its count indicates
+  ///     base address as this buffer, and its count is equal to `source.count` public func initializeMemory<C>(
-  ///     the number of elements copied from the collection `elements`. func initializeMemory<C>(
     as: C.Element.Type, fromContentsOf source: C
   ) -> UnsafeMutableBufferPointer<C.Element>
     where C: Collection

-  /// Moves instances from an initialized source buffer into the
+  /// Moves every element of an initialized source buffer into the
   /// uninitialized memory referenced by this buffer, leaving the source memory
   /// uninitialized and this buffer's memory initialized.
   ///
-  /// When calling the `moveInitializeMemory(as:from:)` method on a buffer `b`,
+  /// When calling the `moveInitializeMemory(as:fromContentsOf:)` method,
-  /// the memory referenced by `b` must be uninitialized, or initialized to a
+  /// the memory referenced by the buffer must be uninitialized, or initialized
+  /// to a trivial type.
+The buffer must reference enough memory to store
-  /// trivial type. `b` must be properly aligned for accessing `C.Element`.
+  /// `source.count` elements, and its `baseAddress` must be properly aligned
-  ///
-  /// The region of memory starting at this pointer and covering
-  /// `source.count` instances of the buffer's `Element` type
-  /// must be uninitialized, or `Element` must be a trivial type.
-After
+  /// for accessing `C.Element`.
+After the method returns,
-  /// calling `moveInitialize(as:from:)`, the region is initialized and the
+  /// the memory referenced by the returned buffer is initialized and the
   /// memory region underlying `source` is uninitialized.
   ///
+  /// This method initializes the buffer with the contents of `source`
+  /// until `source` is exhausted.
+  /// After calling `initializeMemory(as:fromContentsOf:)`, the memory
+  /// referenced by the returned `UnsafeMutableBufferPointer` instance is bound
+  /// to the type `C.Element` and is initialized.
+This method does not change
+  /// the binding state of the unused portion of the buffer, if any.
+  ///
   /// - Parameters:
   ///   - type: The type of element to which this buffer's memory will be bound.
   ///   - source: A buffer containing the values to copy.
   ///     The memory region underlying `source` must be initialized.
   ///     The memory regions referenced by `source` and this buffer may overlap.
-  /// - Returns: A typed buffer of the initialized elements.
-The returned
+  /// - Returns: A typed buffer referencing the initialized elements.
-  ///   buffer references memory starting at the same base address as this
+  ///     The returned buffer references memory starting at the same
-  ///   buffer, and its count indicates the number of elements copied from
+  ///     base address as this buffer, and its count is equal to `source.count`. public func moveInitializeMemory<T>(
-  ///   `source`.
-  func moveInitializeMemory<T>(
     as type: T.Type,
     fromContentsOf source: UnsafeMutableBufferPointer<T>
   ) -> UnsafeMutableBufferPointer<T>

-  /// Moves instances from an initialized source buffer slice into the
+  /// Moves every element of an initialized source buffer slice into the
   /// uninitialized memory referenced by this buffer, leaving the source memory
   /// uninitialized and this buffer's memory initialized.
   ///
-  /// The region of memory starting at this pointer and covering
-  /// `source.count` instances of the buffer's `Element` type
+  /// When calling the `moveInitializeMemory(as:fromContentsOf:)` method,
-  /// must be uninitialized, or `Element` must be a trivial type.
-After
+  /// the memory referenced by the buffer must be uninitialized, or initialized
+  /// to a trivial type.
+The buffer must reference enough memory to store
+  /// `source.count` elements, and its `baseAddress` must be properly aligned
+  /// for accessing `C.Element`.
+After the method returns,
-  /// calling `moveInitialize(as:from:)`, the region is initialized and the
+  /// the memory referenced by the returned buffer is initialized and the
-  /// memory region underlying `source[..<source.endIndex]` is uninitialized.
+  /// memory region underlying `source` is uninitialized.
   ///
+  /// This method initializes the buffer with the contents of `source`
+  /// until `source` is exhausted.
+  /// After calling `initializeMemory(as:fromContentsOf:)`, the memory
+  /// referenced by the returned `UnsafeMutableBufferPointer` instance is bound
+  /// to the type `C.Element` and is initialized.
+This method does not change
+  /// the binding state of the unused portion of the buffer, if any.
+  ///
   /// - Parameters:
   ///   - type: The type of element to which this buffer's memory will be bound.
   ///   - source: A buffer containing the values to copy.
   ///     The memory region underlying `source` must be initialized.
   ///     The memory regions referenced by `source` and this buffer may overlap.
-  /// - Returns: A typed buffer of the initialized elements.
-The returned
+  /// - Returns: A typed buffer referencing the initialized elements.
-  ///   buffer references memory starting at the same base address as this
+  ///     The returned buffer references memory starting at the same
-  ///   buffer, and its count indicates the number of elements copied from
+  ///     base address as this buffer, and its count is equal to `source.count`. public func moveInitializeMemory<T>(
-  ///   `source`.
-  func moveInitializeMemory<T>(
     as type: T.Type,
     fromContentsOf source: Slice<UnsafeMutableBufferPointer<T>>
   ) -> UnsafeMutableBufferPointer<T>